 You might be scared about how asthma will affect you, or worried about taking asthma medicines every day.

 The good news is you’re in the right place to find answers to all your questions and concerns about asthma.
 And once you get the hang of looking after your asthma well, with the support of your GP or asthma nurse, you should feel more confident about things.

 “Perhaps you’re not feeling positive now, but with time, support and advice you can get there,” says expert asthma nurse Kathy.
 “Sometimes a diagnosis can be a starting point for finding out as much as you can about asthma and getting on top of symptoms.
 And please don’t forget to call our Helpline.”

 I’m scared – asthma attacks terrify me

 An asthma attack can be a shock to the system, and a real knock to your confidence.
 Whether it’s yourself, or your child struggling to breathe, it’s a scary experience.
 And it can take some time to recover.

 But there’s a lot you can do to cut your risk of an attack, as well as plenty of support and medicines to get you back on track if you do have an asthma attack.

 Make sure you always carry your reliever inhaler with you so you’re confident you can deal quickly with any symptoms.

-“Often people think an attack is going to come out of the blue – which makes it even more frightening,” says Sonia.
+“Often people think an attack is going to come out of the blue – which makes it even more frightening,” says Kathy.
 “But most of the time there are signs and symptoms you can look out for, so that you can do something before they build up.
 Your written asthma action plan is a great way to do this.”